 On the closing date of the Business Combination, the size of our Board was increased from four members to seven members.
 The terms of Stefan M. Selig, Richard O. Rieger and Amy Butte, members of Tuscan's board of directors prior to the date of closing, ended on the closing date of the Business Combination.
-Stephen A. Vogel, who was the Chairman and Chief Executive Officer of Tuscan, currently serves as a director on our Board.
+Stephen Vogel, who was on Tuscan's board and currently serves as a director on our Board, was the Chairman and CEO of Tuscan Holdings Corp.

-Pursuant to the terms of the Stockholders Agreement, Yang Wu, Yanzhuan Zheng, Stanley Whittingham and Arthur Wong were nominated by Mr. Wu as the initial Wu Directors and Stephen A. Vogel was nominated by the Sponsor as the initial Sponsor Director.
-See Certain Relationships and Related Party Transactions- Stockholders Agreement for additional details regarding the Wu Directors and the Sponsor Director.
+Pursuant to the terms of the Stockholders Agreement, Yang Wu, Yanzhuan Zheng, Stanley Whittingham and Arthur Wong were nominated by Mr. Wu as the initial Wu Directors and Stephen Vogel was nominated by the Sponsor as the initial Sponsor Director.